 Nominate experts for the work of IPBES

-On 2 April 2014, IPBES issued the second call for nominations of experts through IPBES member governments and other relevant stakeholders to help implementing its first work programme 2014-2018.
-It is highly relevant to the experts within the IUCN's network, especially in the light of the Resolutions from the 2012 IUCN World Conservation Congress on IPBES itself, and on IUCN’s role in the Platform.
+In January 2014, IPBES issued a call for nominations of experts through IPBES member governments and other relevant stakeholders to help implementing its first work programme 2014-2018.
+It is highly relevant to the experts within the IUCN network.

-The nominations are open for the participation in the following expert groups to:
+The nominations are open for the participation in the following task forces and expert groups:

-For further details and application process, please consult the full notification of the IPBES Chair here or visit the IPBES official website.
+For detailed requirements, nomination template and application process, please consult the full notification of the IPBES Chair here or visit the IPBES official website.

 The Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) was established in 2012 as an independent intergovernmental body open to all member countries of the United Nations.
 The members are committed to building IPBES as the leading intergovernmental body for assessing the state of the planet's biodiversity, its ecosystems and the essential services they provide to society.